animatedrice/KicktheDrip/README.md

 # Kick the Drip
 ![Outfits](https://github.com/animatedrice/StardewMods/blob/f70a972f3df8ad723254689030b2397e9e370023/%5BCP%5D%20Kick%20the%20Drip/Added%20items.png)

 Have you ever wondered where PJ got his jackets?
-Now with the power of IKEA and AI you too can walk around in his clothes!
+Now with the power of IKEA you too can walk around in his clothes!
 This mods adds 3 different shirts, glasses, hair and those sweet yellow crocs.

 > [!TIP]